You found our guide to the best employee benefits packages and perks at work.

 FAQ: Employee benefits & perks

-Here are some common questions about employee benefits and employee perks.
+Here are some common questions about employee benefits and employee perks packages.

 What are employee benefits?

 Employee benefits are forms of non-wage compensation offered to employees in addition to salary.
 Standard benefit packages usually include medical coverage, retirement plan options, and paid time off.
-Benefit packages can vary between organizations, and may vary between departments and roles.
+Employee benefit packages can vary between organizations, and may vary between departments and roles.

 What are employee perks?